andrewchart/wedding-photo-app/README.md

 <a name="technical-features"></a>
 ### Technical Features

-This section describes how the application works in
+_This section describes how components of the application work together technically_

 <a name="image-cdn"></a>
 #### Image CDN